 In Australia, recreational fishers target multiple species of scad (including Yellowtail Scad and Jack Mackerel) using rod and line, and troll lines in New South Wales, Queensland, South Australia, Western Australia and Tasmania.
 The Australian National Survey of Recreational and Indigenous Fishing (Henry and Lyle 2003) estimated that boat-based recreational fishers harvested 740,260 Jack Mackerel and Scads (combined) in 2000/01, with 37% of these being released back into the water.
-Of those fish retained, 46% were taken by fishers in New South Wales, 26% in Western Australia and 19% in Queensland.
-Catches from the other States made up the remaining 8% of the total recreational catch (Henry and Lyle 2003).
+Of those fish retained, 46% were taken in New South Wales, 26% in Western Australia and 19% in Queensland (Henry and Lyle 2003).
 Based on the mean length/weight key developed by Stewart and Ferrell (2001), the estimated weight of Jack Mackerel/Yellowtail Scad harvested by the recreational sector annually in Australia was ~94 t (Ward and Rogers 2007).
-This catch information is not presented in this report, as estimates of catch for individual species were not available.

 A provisional DEPM analysis by Neira (2009) estimated the spawning biomass of Yellowtail Scad along the east coast of Australian to be between 2,900 t and 5,900 t (mean ~4,400 t).
-This estimate was based on samples collected during a survey in October 2002 directed at Blue Mackerel and was dependent on the model used to estimate daily egg production.
+This estimate was based on samples collected during a survey in October 2002 targeting Blue Mackerel and was dependant on the model used to estimate daily egg production.
 There is uncertainty around both egg identification and some adult parameters, so this estimate of spawning biomass must be viewed with caution.